johnpolacek/free-summer/README.md

 - **Step 15** - Open source [on Github](https://github.com/johnpolacek/free-summer)
 - **Step 16** - Add Jack’s ramp graphic
 - **Step 17** - Add barnyard background

+--
+As boys do, Jack lost interest in the game for awhile.
+He was very occupied with Minecraft, Chess, Minecraft, playing in the snow, Minecraft, watching superhero movies, Minecraft, playing with his brother, Minecraft and Minecraft.
+This morning though, he suddenly remembered the game and it became supremely important to add hot lava to the game.

+###*2-21-14*
+- **Step 18** - Add lava